PhoenixTales/phoenix-docs/mechanics/playmodes.md

 <!-- TOC_PLACEHOLDER -->

 ## Asleep
-Regeneration is always activated and you can safe whenever you want.
+Regeneration is always activated and you can save whenever you want.
 Time to get wet, pussy.
 ```
-Not recommmended, unless you're afraid from a battle against meatbugs.
+Not recommended, unless you're afraid from a battle against meatbugs.
 ```

 ## Dream
 Regeneration is always activated, but requires energy (from food) to regenerate from.
 But food is plenty and energy consumption is low.
-You can safe whenever you want.
+You can save whenever you want.
 ```
 Recommended for regular players who just want to play without much of a challenge or those who haven't played Gothic before.
 ```